nautobot/nautobot/nautobot/docs/models/extras/customfield.md

 * Selection: A selection of one of several pre-defined custom choices
 * Multiple selection: A selection field which supports the assignment of multiple values

++++ 1.3.0
+    Support for JSON-type custom fields was added.

 Each custom field must have a name and slug; this should be a simple database-friendly string, e.g. `tps_report`.
 You may also assign a corresponding human-friendly label (e.g. "TPS report"); the label will be displayed on web forms.
 A weight is also required: Higher-weight fields will be ordered lower within a form.
 (The default weight is 100.)
 If a description is provided, it will appear beneath the field in a form.

++/- 1.4.0
-_Changed in version 1.4.0_ Custom fields now have both a `name` and a `slug`; in older versions there was no `slug` field.
-When migrating existing data to 1.4.0 or later, the `label` and `slug` will be automatically populated for existing custom fields if necessary.
+    Custom fields now have both a `name` and a `slug`; in older versions there was no `slug` field.
+When migrating existing data to Nautobot 1.4.0 or later, the `label` and `slug` will be automatically populated for existing custom fields if necessary.

 !!! warning
     In all Nautobot 1.x versions, the custom field `name` is used as the key to store and retrieve custom field data via the database and GraphQL.
 In a future major release, the `name` field will be removed and custom field data will be accessible via the `slug` instead.
 See [below](#custom-fields-and-the-rest-api) for REST API versioning behavior in this area.